 To get the pulse of a country journalists usually go for political elites or the “man on the street.”
 Rarely do they ask artists what they think about politics (and we’re not talking when a question about politics is thrown in at the end of an interview to promote an album, new music, a film or a performance).
 So I decided to ask a couple of South Africa-based artists about their feelings on the socio-political climate in their country.
-The context: with Mangaung firmly behind the ANC, South Africa still finds itself having to contend with pressing issues such as the president’s multi-million rand mansion, recent revelations about Helen Zille and Co.’s dealings with the Guptas, and as recently as yesterday, a world-renowned athlete causing an international media stir for a murder he may or may have not intended to commit.
+The context: with the ANC national conference in Mangaung firmly behind the party, South Africa still finds itself having to contend with pressing issues such as the president’s multi-million rand mansion, recent revelations about Premier Helen Zille and the DA’s own dealings with the Guptas, and as recently as yesterday, the world-renowned athlete, Oscar Pistorius, causing an international media stir for a murder he may or may have not intended to commit.
 The creative community in South Africa has been mostly silent on these socially-pressing matters.
 While there have been pockets of dissenting voices, the overall outcry over something like Marikana, for instance, has been nothing short of de-spiriting.
 What do artists make of all this?
 Here’s a few responses:

-Professor Pitika Ntuli (academic, sculptor, poet; image at the top of this post): I think all these forms of power constructions, constricting people, they undergo change, they’ve become more sophisticated.
+I think all these forms of power constructions, constricting people, they undergo change, they’ve become more sophisticated.
 Banishment was very brutal, where they literally lifted you up and took you away.
-But today they don’t have to, they’ve got to move the locus of economic power to centres, and then you control those centres.
+But today they don’t have to, they’ve got to move the locus of economic power to centers, and then you control those centers.
 It started, for instance, in the townships.
 Do you know that until after independence, when you entered into any township, there was only one gate you were going in and one gate you were going out?
 It was constructed as a military complex.
 So as to be easily controlled.
 They were, in a sense, banishment areas.
 You wouldn’t walk in town by night.
 After 9 o’clock, if you were a black person, you were not allowed to.
 The way you look at it today, the rising poverty, the gap between the rich and the poor is actually increasing, and the poor are being the ones actually isolated – banished from getting their slice of the national cake.
 People living in those informal settlements, they are dragged away from the rural areas.
 And those rural areas are actually being sold out … I think people are very angry, they’re still angry.
 It’s like this, your president says: ‘uyambambezela, leth’u mshini wam’.
 And then he builds a bunker.
-And then he militarises the police into generals, brigadiers … this is a language not of civil society.
+And then he militarizes the police into generals, brigadiers … this is a language not of civil society.
 A civil war has been declared, but you’re not even aware.